KRFOSS/kali-docs/general-use/configuring-yubikeys-for-ssh-authentication/index.md

 Commit? (y/n) [n]: y
 ```

-After this modification, GPG should now be able to recognize our Yubikey as a smart card.
+After this modification, GPG should now be able to recognize our Yubikey as a smart card:

 ```console
 kali@kali:~$ gpg --card-status